 The report covers risks facing national banks and federal savings associations based on data as of December 31, 2018.
 It focuses on issues that pose threats to those financial institutions regulated by the OCC and is intended as a resource to the industry, examiners, and the public.

-Alessa is an anti-money laundering tool that gives companies the ability to monitor all of these issues by integrating with their current financial management systems.
-To learn more about how alessa can help with AML and OCC compliance, contact us today.
+Alessa is an anti-money laundering software that gives companies the ability to monitor all of these issues by integrating with their current financial management systems.
+To learn more about how Alessa can help with AML and OCC compliance, contact us today.